U.S. updates travel warning, saying violence in Iraq is at 2007 levels

 “Don’t give up a hand’s width of ground you’ve liberated,” the voice says in apparent encouragement of ISIS fighters.

 The message, if authentic, is further proof that the militant group are not content with control of the places they have already taken over – and are setting their sights higher.

-Open to U.S. strikes
+Government open to U.S. strikes on militants

 On Wednesday, Iraq’s government indicated a willingness for the United States military to conduct airstrikes against the radical Islamist militants.

 But U.S. officials said the situation is “extremely urgent,” and the United States is looking to see what more support it can provide Iraq.

 Part of the help involves giving Iraq intelligence it can use to go after the militant group.